 Cancer stem cells account for only a small proportion of cells in a tumour.
 However, they could be crucial to the way tumours form, grow and spread.
-The Research Institute will investigate the possibility that therapies aimed at cancer stem cells alone will offer a better success rate for cancer sufferers.
+The Research Institute is investigating the possibility that therapies aimed at cancer stem cells will offer a better success rate for cancer sufferers.

 - Lord Kinnock

 - Jean Chretien